 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Choose a provider that offers multiple investment options, administrative support, and employee education.
+- Choose a Plan Provider: Select a provider that offers multiple investment choices, management assistance, and staff training.

 - Create a Plan Document: Outline the terms of the plan, including eligibility, contributions, and vesting schedules.